 The Lyme Disease Association began as Lyme Disease Association of Central Jersey in 1991 and then became Lyme Disease Association of New Jersey in 1993.
 Formed by patients and doctors who saw the need to organize, fund research and educate people, by 1997, it had influence far beyond NJ borders.
-In 2000, the Board changed the name to Lyme Disease Association, Inc. (LDA) with a broader mission expanding research funding (LDA-funded research has appeared in 48 scientific journal publications to date) and including expanded patient support (LA4K).
+In 2000, the Board changed the name to Lyme Disease Association, Inc. (LDA) with a broader mission expanding research funding (LDA-funded research has appeared in 50 scientific journal publications to date) and including expanded patient support (LA4K).
 At that time, LDA decided to remain an all volunteer organization without paid employees so that almost all of its incoming revenue would be dedicated to the mission.
 It remains volunteer-run with some professional consultants who provide specific expertise when needed.
-In 2013, 144 individuals volunteered 22,840 hours to assist with LDA programs.

 On average, 97% of funds raised go directly to programs.
 LDA presents fully accredited annual scientific/medical conferences, funds research nationally, provides monies for children without insurance coverage for Lyme, provides free literature, has free information line, hosts free online doctor referral and heads an umbrella organization, LDAnet, of 45 associated organizations nationwide that work together on national issues.
 The LDA is a GuideStar Exchange Gold participant, signifying GuideStar’s highest level of transparency.
 LDA has also been designated as a federally approved national charity for workplace giving in the Combined Federal Campaign.
 (CFC) for 13 years.
 Additionally, LDA is an EPA partner in its PESP program to safely eradicate tick populations and reduce the risk of pesticides and is a part of an integrated pest management tick working group with government and public members.
 To that end, it helped in the planning of the EPA’s prevention conference and spoke at and co-hosted a session of the conference with the Centers for Disease Control (CDC).
 The LDA President was also a co-author of the article produced from a network developed under EPA, Network to Reduce Lyme Disease in School Aged Children.
 The article “You Can Make A Difference to A Child by Reducing the Risk of Lyme Disease appeared in the May 2010 journal of the National Association of School Nurses.

-In its search for a cure for chronic Lyme disease and for prevention, the LDA has funded dozens of research projects coast-to-coast at institutions including Columbia University College of Physicians & Surgeons, NJ Medical School, Fox Chase Cancer Center (PA), University of California, Davis, University of New Haven (CT), and Stony Brook University (NY), NY Medical College, Boston Medical, Rockefeller University, University of North Florida, and Shanandoah School of Pharmacy (VA).
-Much of LDA-funded research has been featured in peer-reviewed journal publications (35 to date), e.g., Journal of the American Medical Association, Proceedings of the National Academy of Science, Emerging Infectious Diseases, Psychiatric Clinics of North America, Infection, Journal of Neuropsychiatry & Clinical Neurosciences, Journal of Clinical Microbiology, Journal of International Neuropsychological Society, Neurology, Immunology, Open Neurology Journal, PLOS One, & Genetics.
+In its search for a cure for chronic Lyme disease and for prevention, the LDA has funded dozens of research projects coast-to-coast at institutions including Columbia University College of Physicians & Surgeons (NY), New Jersey Medical School (NJ), University of Washington (WA), Northeast Wildlife DNA Laboratory (PA), University of California, Davis (CA), Georgia Southern University Research & Service Foundation (GA), Johns Hopkins University (MD), Kendall County Health Department (IL), University of New Haven (CT), and Stony Brook University (NY), New York Medical College (NY), Boston Medical (MA), Rockefeller University (NY), University of North Florida (FL), and Shanandoah School of Pharmacy (VA).
+Much of LDA-funded research has been featured in peer-reviewed journal publications (50 to date), e.g., Journal of the American Medical Association, Proceedings of the National Academy of Science, Emerging Infectious Diseases, Psychiatric Clinics of North America, Infection, Journal of Neuropsychiatry & Clinical Neurosciences, Journal of Clinical Microbiology, Journal of International Neuropsychological Society, Neurology, Immunology, Open Neurology Journal, PLOS One, & Genetics.
 115 research grants have been awarded since LDA’s inception.

 Genome work initially funded by LDA has shown that different strains of Borrelia have the ability to exchange genetic material among themselves, a trait greatly benefiting their survival and probably confounding the body’s ability to eradicate the organism.
 LDA funding of genome mapping has led to 17 strains being mapped.